anishak20/portfolio/content/research/iastro.md

 # Methodology

-The artificial redshifting algorithm implemented follows the **FERENGI** approach to simulate how nearby galaxies would appear at higher redshifts as described in the paper by
+The artificial redshifting algorithm implemented follows the **FERENGI** approach to simulate how nearby galaxies would appear at higher redshifts as described in the paper
 <a href="https://arxiv.org/abs/2202.04078" target="_blank" style="text-decoration: none;">A. Paulino-Afonso et al., 2022</a>:

 ### Step 1: Redshift Selection